 Why are your devices connected without internet?
 I think we have all experienced the irritation that comes with having a full signal on WiFi but no internet connection.

 A lot of us have had trouble with our home WiFi network, especially with connected WiFi devices that have no internet.
 What is even worse is that a lot of us have been even more frustrated when we’ve tried to troubleshoot it with bad tips and guides that don’t work.

 We want to try and help you find out how to fix this issue yourself without needing to call tech support or download any fancy apps for your phone or laptop to diagnose problem services with your Android, Apple or Windows devices.

-Hopefully by the end of this article you will be able to identify issues with your internet signal and get your WiFi connected again.
+Hopefully, by the end of this article, you will be able to identify issues with your internet signal and get your WiFi connection up and running.

 Table of Contents

 - Problems With Your Internet Connection: Android Phone Connected But No Internet Access

 - Why Does My WiFi Keep Cutting Out?

 Why Does My WiFi Speed Fluctuate so Much?

 - 1. You should look at what is interfering with your connection.